grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -query-frontend.instance-port
 [port: <int> | default = 0]

+# (experimental) Enqueue query requests with additional queue dimensions to
+# split tenant request queues into subqueues.
+This enables separate requests to
+# proceed from a tenant's subqueues even when other subqueues are blocked on
+# slow query requests.
+Must be set on both query-frontend and scheduler to take
+# effect. (default false)
+# CLI flag: -query-frontend.additional-query-queue-dimensions-enabled
+[additional_query_queue_dimensions_enabled: <boolean> | default = false]

 # (advanced) Split range queries by an interval and execute in parallel.
 You
 # should use a multiple of 24 hours to optimize querying blocks.
 0 to disable
 # it.